Thinking about visiting Pearl Harbor with kids? Find out why you should definitely add the Pearl Harbor Aviation Museum to your Oahu itinerary!

 Fighter Ace 360 Flight Simulators

-If your family likes hands-on experiences when touring museums, you’ll definitely want to get tickets for the Fighter Ace 360 Flight Simulators.
+If your family likes hands-on experiences when touring museums, you’ll definitely want to get tickets for the Pearl Harbor Aviation Museum flight simulator.

 My husband did it with our 4 year old and they both had a total blast!
-However, my 7 year old tried it on his own and exited out of the simulator after maybe a minute.
-You’ll want to use your judgement if it’s a good fit for your family.
+However, my 7 year old tried it on his own and exited out of the Pearl Harbor flight simulator after maybe a minute.
+You’ll want to use your judgment if it’s a good fit for your family.

 Top of the Tour Tour